clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/is_existing_by_css_selector.md

         timeout: int = 30
     ) -> bool***

-In current opened browser, check whether the UI element exist or not by the given CSS selector.
+In the active browser, check whether the UI element exist or not by the given CSS selector.

 **Parameters:**
     &emsp;**css_selector[Required]**: str
-        &emsp;&emsp; the CSS selector of the element to find.
+        &emsp;&emsp; The CSS selector to find the element.
     &emsp;**timeout**: int
         &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.